halimpolar/cmpe273-project/README.md

 # Pizza Ordering System with Amazon Echo

 This project serves the goal of SJSU CMPE-273 class in developing A Pizza Ordering System by using Amazon Echo Device.
-This project a group project collaborated by four students.
+This project is a group project collaborated by four students.

 <b>System Requirement</b>
 - AWS Lambda